 Meal Prep this Asian Cabbage Salad Recipe:

 I love making this salad on a Sunday and eating it for days.
-When I do this, I either omit the lettuce & peppers, or I store them separately.
+When I do this, I store the lettuce & peppers separately.
 The cabbage and carrots soak in the dressing, and it just gets better and better each day.

 - Make this Ahead: Add the dressing to the cabbage, carrots and oranges, and store separately.
 Either keep the lettuce and peppers in a separate container (they will get soggy if left soaking in the dressing), or just omit them for a meal prep option.
 Keep the toasted almonds and sesame seeds in a separate container also, and add when ready to serve!